nomadeon/LiteQueue/README.md

 # LiteQueue
 Lightweight, persisted, thread safe, (optionally) transactional, FIFO queue built on [LiteDB](https://github.com/mbdavid/litedb).

+### No longer maintained
+This repo is no longer maintained.
+If you are interested in taking up the mantle, fork and let me know.
+There biggest current issue is that this is not compatible with the latest version of LiteDB.
+Unit tests of multi-threaded operations fail when attempting to upgrade it.
+Solve that and this project is yours.

 ### Background

 On unattended or embedded systems, it is often a requirement to reliably deliver messages even when the network is periodically down or the machine is power cycled.
 When using Windows, [Microsoft Message Queuing (MSMQ)](https://en.wikipedia.org/wiki/Microsoft_Message_Queuing) is an old standby for queuing and can be [called](https://docs.microsoft.com/en-us/dotnet/api/system.messaging.messagequeue?view=netframework-4.7.1) from .NET code.
 But what if we want to use .NET Core and be OS portable?